Why we need to end the wildlife trade to save us and the planet!

 What are wildlife markets?

 There is a lot of confusion around wildlife markets vs wet markets, and we believe it’s important to make the distinction between the two.
 Wet markets are culturally important open food markets with perishable foods that are common in large Asian cities, but they exist around the world.
 Wildlife markets are markets where wild animals are sold, often both live and dead, and are sometimes part of a wet market.
-Wet markets can, but do not necessarily, include wildlife, whereas wildlife market inherently deal with wild animals.
+Wet markets can, but do not necessarily, include wildlife, whereas wildlife market inherently deals with wild animals.

 Generally, at a wildlife market, there is a diverse array of live and dead wild animals kept in close proximity to each other, and to people, with animals being butchered live on site.